metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/csv2pheno_ranker/README.md

 # SYNOPSIS

-csv2pheno-ranker -i &lt;input.csv> \[-options\]
+    csv2pheno-ranker -i <input.csv> [-options]

       Arguments:
         -i, --input <input.csv>          CSV file

       Options:
         -generate-primary-key            Generates a primary key if absent.
 Use --primary-key-name to set its name -primary-key-name <name>         Sets the name for the primary key.
 Must be a single, non-array field -sep, --separator <char>         Delimiter for CSV fields [;] (e.g., --sep $'\t' for tabs) -array-separator <char>          Delimiter for nested arrays [|] (e.g., --array-separator ';' for semicolons) -output-dir <directory>          Specify the directory where output files will be stored.
 If not specified, outputs will be placed in the same directory as the input file

       Generic Options:
         -debug <level>                   Print debugging (from 1 to 5, being 5 max) -h, --help                       Brief help message
         -man                             Full documentation
         -v, --verbose                    Verbosity on
         -V, --version                    Print version

 # DESCRIPTION